 Electrolytic Production of Bromine

 In the late 1800s, Herbert Dow was one of many would-be entrepreneurs striving to transform America's vast, untapped natural resources into commercial products that could compete with those of Europe's chemical manufacturers.
 Dow dreamed of finding an efficient way to make chemical products from the plentiful deposits of brine just beneath the surface of his native Midwest.
-In the years that followed, the processes developed by Dow and the company he founded led to an increasing stream of chemicals from brines.
-The commercial success of these endeavors helped to promote the growth of the American chemical industry.
+In the years that followed, the commercial success of these endeavors helped to promote the growth of the American chemical industry.
 Learn more.

 Fluid Bed Reactor